vagnerzampieri/risk-test/README.md

   ```
   { "transaction_id" : 2342357, "recommendation" : "approve" }
   ```
   - considerations: I used POST because we'll be sending `card_number` in the body, and if I used GET, the card number would be exposed in the URL.
-I used `recommendation` instead of `status` because I think it's more clear.

 #### Diagram